ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/transfer-the-result-to-inventory-reconciliation.md

 This is done by using the **Add the reconciliation lines from the WMS module** UI function in the **Reconciliation** document.

-For detailed information, see [Reconcile](https://docs.erp.net/tech/modules/logistics/wms/how-to/reconcile.html).
+For detailed information, see [Update the availability in the Inventory module](../../how-to/reconcile.md#update-the-availability-in-the-inventory-module)